How Underwriters Qualify Income And Approve Mortgage Loans

 - Needs to be stated on the divorce decree, legal written separation agreement, court order, voluntary written agreement

 How Underwriters Qualify Income: Commission Income

-Borrower must provide copies of signed tax returns for the previous two years and the most recent paystub.
+- Borrowers need to provide copies of signed income tax returns for the previous two years and most recent paycheck stubs

-Commission income showing a decrease from one year to the next requires significant compensating factors in order to use the income.
+- If the commission income shows a decrease from one year to the next and/or previous year, there need to be good compensating factors in order to be able to use the income

-Un-reimbursed business expenses must be subtracted from gross income.
+All un-reimbursed business expenses from tax returns need to be deducted from borrower’s gross income.

 Borrower Employed By Family Member

 There are cases where borrowers work for family members.

 - Mortgage underwriters will thoroughly review the relationship between the borrowers and the employer who is the family member